Convert - HL7 to FHIR (R4)

 The Convert API utilizes context within the messages to intelligently process the message segments.
 For example, OBX segments may be converted to either Observations or LabObservations depending on the message type.

-The output is a FHIR R4 Bundle containing the clinical data parsed out of the HL7 messages, along with an OperationOutcome resource detailing the results (including warnings or errors) of the conversion process.
+The output is a FHIR R4 Bundle containing the data parsed from the input, along with an OperationOutcome resource detailing the results (including warnings or errors) of the conversion process.
+See Output FHIR R4 Bundles for details.

 Data Format

-The input for the HL7 to FHIR conversion is plain text, so be sure to specify content-type: text/plain in your request header.
+The input is plain text, so be sure to specify content-type: text/plain in your request header.

 You can specify either accept: application/json or accept: application/xml in your request header to get a response in either JSON or XML format.